| |

-Royal Canadian Mounted Police, is a prairie oasis with a big-city
+Royal Canadian Mounted Police and the province's beloved Saskatchewan Roughriders football team of the Canadian Football League (CFL).
+It's a prairie oasis with a big-city

 feel and small-town warmth.